 We have 2,500 employees and 9 different facilities in the Philippines for a reason.
-Our flexible, scalable, around-the-clock staff and facilities guarantee the delivery of the same the high quality performance and efficient TA time that we are known for, regardless of circumstance.
+Our flexible, scalable, around-the-clock staff and facilities guarantee the delivery of the same high-quality performance and efficient TA time that we are known for, regardless of circumstance.

 DDC's Disaster Recovery and Business Continuity Plan in a nutshell:

-A managed process should be developed and maintained for business continuity throughout the organization, that includes information security requirements needed for the organization's business continuity.
+A managed process should be developed and maintained for business continuity throughout the organization, which includes information security requirements needed for the organization's business continuity.

-• Ensure availability of information at required level and required time
+Ensure availability of information at the required level and required time

 In case of disaster to any of the two sites namely, the Manila and Leyte offices, both sites will be the fallback or alternate site of each other sites.
 The Leyte office will have similar resource requirements as that of the Manila Office.

-• The ISP Internet provider in each sites will have a backup ISP.
+The ISP Internet provider in each site will have a backup ISP.

-2. If there is a loss of connection, safe (Manila/Leyte) team is immediately informed
+If there is a loss of connection, safe (Manila/Leyte) team is immediately informed.

-3. Allocations are handled by safe team until affected team restores their connection.
+Allocations are handled by safe team until the affected team restores their connection.

-4. Restoration of internet connection is emailed to safe team
+Restoration of internet connection is emailed to safe team.

 Post Crisis Review

-For more information about this plan or how we leverage our widespread reach and deep connections int hte Philippines to guarantee best-possible service delivery to our clients, fill out our contact form or email us directly at firstname.lastname@example.org.
+For more information about this plan or how we leverage our widespread reach and deep connections in the Philippines to guarantee best-possible service delivery to our clients, fill out our contact form or email us directly at email@example.com.